No results were found...

 CCPA requires giving consumers only a notice before the sale and transfer of their data.
 GDPR business should receive a consent in order to transfer personal data to third parties.

-However, if you are preparing to be compliant with CCPA, don't forget to make sure that you have implemented all of the mandatory requirements..
-To help you with this, we prepared a CCPA compliance checklist.
+If you are preparing to be compliant with CCPA and CPRA, don't forget to make sure that you have implemented all of the mandatory requirements.
+To help you with this, we prepared a CCPA and CPRA compliance checklist.

-✅ Make sure that CCPA is applied to you.
+✅ Make sure that CCPA and CPRA apply to you.

-✅ Supplement your Privacy Policy describing the four main rights and how you implement it.
-State how user data is being collected and used.
+✅ Supplement your Privacy Policy by describing the five main rights and how you implement them.
+State how user data is being collected, shared, and used.

 ✅ Prepare and publish your notice at collection.

-✅ If you sell personal data of California residents, have a mechanism ready that collects consents of minors (13-16 years can make a consent themselves, younger than 13 years old should ask their parents’ or guardians’ consent).
+✅ If you sell the personal data of California residents, have a mechanism ready that collects consent of minors (13-16 years can consent themselves, those younger than 13 years old should ask for their parents’ or guardians’ consent).

-✅ Prepare at least two contact methods (email, customer support, special forms on your website, etc.) for your consumers to contact you, in case they want to know what personal information is collected and/or ask for a deletion of this information.
+✅ Prepare at least two contact methods such as email, customer support, or website forms that your customers can use to contact you if they want to know what personal information you collect, opt out of data sales, or ask for a deletion of this information.

-✅ Introduce an internal system for the verification of the identity of consumers making any of the requests.
+✅ Introduce an internal system for the identity verification of consumers making any of the requests.

 ✅ In case consumers want to know or delete their personal information, have an internal procedure in place to be able to map all of the information collected about each consumer.